 Manchester is gearing up to welcome a brand-new hub of creativity in The Factory, the year-round home of Manchester International Festival.
 This striking piece of modern architecture will host creative programmes and present work by internationally recognised artists in the heart of a city rooted in innovation.
-Those wanting a sneak peek on this exciting project can take a look around the Virtual Factory, here!
+Those wanting a sneak peek on this exciting project can take a look around the Virtual Factory.

 Completing the ‘Shakespeare triangle’

-Over to the west of Northern England and the town of Prescot, near Liverpool, is also readying for a new cultural addition - the Shakespeare North Playhouse.
+Over to the west of Northern England and the town of Prescot, near Liverpool, is also readying for a new cultural addition in 2022 - the Shakespeare North Playhouse.
 Modelled around an Elizabethan style theatre, this 350-seat venue is ideal for those dreaming of stepping back into the heart of Shakespeare’s Britain, as it completes the ‘Shakespeare triangle’, London, Stratford-upon-Avon and now, Prescot.